esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 * **Name:** Startup Founders Dataset
 * **Source:** Wellfound (https://wellfound.com)
 * **Link:** Collected via custom web scraper; not publicly hosted
-* **Data Acquisition Method:** Manually collected by browsing startup profiles on Wellfound and recording relevant fields including startup name, number of founders, industry, founded year, and funding stage.
+* **Data Acquisition Method:** Gathered from startup pages on Wellfound using web scraping, focusing on how many founders found the start-up.
 The data was exported into a CSV file (`founders.csv`) for analysis.
 ---
 ### Dataset 2: Startup Funding Stage
 * **Name:** Startup Funding Dataset
 * **Source:** Wellfound (https://wellfound.com)
 * **Link:** Collected via custom web scraper; not publicly hosted
-* **Data Acquisition Method:** Manually gathered from startup pages on Wellfound, focusing on funding stages (Seed, Series A, etc.) and total funding (if listed).
+* **Data Acquisition Method:** Gathered from startup pages on Wellfound using web scraping, focusing on funding stages (Seed, Series A, etc.) and total funding (if listed).
 Saved as `funding.csv`.
 ---
 ### Dataset 3: Sector or industry of the Startup
 * **Name:** Startup Industry Dataset
 * **Source:** Wellfound (https://wellfound.com)
 * **Link:** Collected via custom web scraper; not publicly hosted
-* **Data Acquisition Method:** Categorized each startup by its primary industry (e.g., AI, FinTech, HealthTech, EdTech) based on its Wellfound description.
+* **Data Acquisition Method:** Categorized each startup by its primary industry (e.g., AI, FinTech, HealthTech, EdTech) based on its Wellfound description using web scraping.
 Saved as `industry.csv`.

 ### Key Columns for Each CSV